3. What we spend and how we spend it

 3.9 External Auditor's report

-Details of the current report can be found on our website as this is reported to the Governance & Audit Committee at the July meeting each year.
+You canread our current External Auditor's report online.
+This is reported to the Governance & Audit Committee at the July meeting each year.

 3.10 Internal financial regulations

-The Rules of Financial Governance and Contract Standing Orders, which are the rules by which the Council seeks to maintain proper financial and internal control of its activities, can befound in the Council's constitution that is on the website.
+You canread the Rules of Financial Governance and Contract Standing Orders online.
+These are the rules by which the council seeks to maintain proper financial and internal control of its activities.

 3.11 Payments to senior officers